muhammad-saad-imran/inventory-managment-system/README.md

 ## Introduction
 This project is an inventory management system designed for wholesale stores to efficiently manage all aspects related to suppliers, products, and client interactions.

-## Product Scope
-The system provides wholesale stores with a platform to manage inventory, suppliers, clients, and orders.
-It will track inventory levels, facilitate communication between the store, suppliers, and clients, and streamline the overall inventory management process.

-## Intended Audience
-This system is primarily designed for wholesale store owners and managers who need to keep track of products, suppliers, and clients.

-## Intended Use
-The system will be used to manage inventory efficiently, organize product categories, and handle interactions between the store, suppliers, and clients.
-It supports management for different types of products and categories.

-## Description
-This solution is tailored to meet the needs of wholesale stores by optimizing inventory management processes.
-It integrates key functions for managing suppliers, products, and clients.
-The system reduces manual effort, minimizes errors, and enhances operational efficiency by automating key tasks.
-Its intuitive interface provides real-time tracking of inventory and generates accurate reports for effective decision-making.

 ---

 ## Functional Requirements

 ### Authentication
 - Users must authenticate using a username and password.
-- The system includes secure password recovery and account lockout mechanisms after repeated failed login attempts.

 ### Inventory Management
 - Users can add, update, and delete product records.